-The Cecil G. Sheps Center for Health Services Research (or Sheps Center) is a unit of the University of North Carolina Division of Health Affairs.
+The Cecil G. Sheps Center for Health Services Research (or Sheps Center) is a unit of the University of North Carolina at Chapel Hill.
 The Center’s director reports to the Vice Chancellor for Research.
 Oversight responsibility of the Center is vested in an Advisory Board whose members include senior faculty and administrators from the five health science schools, departments from the Division of Academic Affairs, as well as representatives of the health services community at large.
-The director receives assistance in planning and leading the Center’s activities from five deputy directors, and from program directors responsible for specific substantive areas of research.
+The director receives assistance in planning and leading the Center’s activities from four deputy directors and from program directors responsible for specific substantive areas of research.

 In 2016, we developed an overview of the Sheps Center to highlight our major accomplishments for the year.
 You can download and print this document here: